 With the conclusion of the leasehold in the spring of 2007, the building was handed over to us for 66 years, which is the highest recognition recorded in our history, after the Cultural Award of the City of Wiesbaden in 1994.

-We are constantly expanding our educational program, especially close to our hearts are our current and free children and family programs "kids inSIDE" and "Wilhelms Wanne", with which we want to make culture accessible to a diverse group of people of all ages.
+We are constantly expanding our educational program.
+Especially close to our hearts are our current and free children and family programs "The Art Cases are Coming" and "Wilhelms Wanne," with which we want to make culture accessible to a diverse group of people of all ages.